 Michael Perotto, President

-Growing up living above the funeral home granted Mike early access to the funeral care industry.
+Growing up living above a funeral home granted Mike early access to the funeral care industry.
 He announced to his parents, Phil and Dorothy, at the ripe-old age of four that he would be a funeral director someday.
-His dad gently prodded, and had him “working” at the funeral home by age 6 with small jobs, cleaning and moving the smaller flower arrangements.
+His dad gently prodded and had him “working” at the funeral home by age 6 with small jobs, cleaning and moving the smaller flower arrangements.
 Though in the beginning it was more about keeping a young boy busy, it sparked his interest which eventually grew into a career.

 Mike attended Canton College for Mortuary Science.
 After completing his residency he earned his funeral director’s license in 1988.
-Since then he’s been an integral part of growing the business with his dad and brother, David.
+Since then he’s been an integral part of growing the business with his dad, Phil and brother, David.
 A large part of his commitment to funeral care is being involved in industry-related organizations.
 He has previously served as President of both the Preferred Funeral Directors International (PDFI) and the local Rochester Genesee Valley Funeral Directors Association.

 He now has his own sons Michael and Jon, and has enjoyed watching them grow into young men who are now creating their own distinct futures.
-Mike’s sons both played lacrosse in both high school and college giving providing the opportunity to watch many spirited and memorable games.
+Mike’s sons both played lacrosse in both high school and college giving the opportunity to watch many spirited and memorable games.
 Not to be forgotten, Mike has a third “son” named Rocky.
-Rocky has become not only the family’s faithful companion, but is also a friendly staff member at Bartolomeo & Perotto Funeral Home as the grief therapy dog.
+Rocky has become not only the family’s faithful companion, but is also a friendly staff member at Bartolomeo & Perotto Funeral Home as a grief therapy dog.

 Mike often wonders what his great Aunt Frances & Uncle George Bartolomeo would think now of their business that they started so many years ago.
 Many milestones have been reached within the business and community.
 It is Mike and Dave’s commitment to their legacy reaching back to 1922, that motivates them to continue grow and improve.

 David Perotto, Vice-President